The information below is subject to change. Sign up to receive email updates and review the most current information.

 When will the migration take effect (the new site launches and the old site goes down)?

-The migration is tentatively scheduled for late October 2020.
+The migration is scheduled for February 17, 2021.
 We will confirm the date and time when we are closer to launch.

 What content is affected by the platform change?